tutrunghieu/html2015b/project2-classification/project2.md

-# Course project 1, image clustering
+# Course project 2, image classification

 You are given the images inside the zip file mit8-images-64x64.zip which contains 2688 images in 8 categories.
 The same dataset as in project 1.